INSTRUCTOR: Amilcar Castellano Sanchez

-This course aims to bring forth the unbreakable — yet not well-valued and sparsely characterized — connection between the worlds of text (narrative, poetry, short stories, memoirs, interviews, and film adaptations) to the worlds of medical ailments and medical practice.
-The course will encourage the creative writing and close reading and interpretation of different literary media coupled with a mirror representation of adult disease (s) being discussed throughout the semester.
-The ultimate goal of the course is to explore fully the connection between health, art, literature and wellbeing using the power of texts of all kinds.
-Using various techniques applied to Narrative Medicine, Museum Based Education and literary analysis we aim to comprehend and solidify this inextricable bend between the humanities and medicine as a whole.
+The goal of the course is to explore fully the connection between medicine, art, literature using the power of texts of all kinds.
+As well as various techniques applied from Narrative Medicine, Museum Based Education and literary analysis, hence we aim to comprehend and solidify this inextricable bend between the humanities and medicine as a whole.
 Therefore, sessions will include active participation between students and faculty, Socratic seminar lead-discussions, 5 min prompted, or essay styled written reflections, and review of peer review articles on the subject matter.

-Additionally, this course qualifies as a Global Learning Course (GL) that is discipline specific.
-During both semesters’ sessions will include faculty and invited speaker lectures, workshops, video and movie screenings, required readings (articles / book / novel (s) for both in class and out of class activities, homework assignments, creative / reflective writing, close reading, engaged listening, visual thinking strategies and other museum-based techniques applied to the study of this material.
+Thus, this course qualifies as a Global Learning Course that is discipline specific.
+Sessions will include faculty and invited speaker lectures / workshops; video / movie screenings, required readings (articles / book / novel (s), homework assignments and group projects.